mcaceresb/stata-gtools/docs/usage/gquantiles.md

   that many quantiles it is better to use `pctile`.
 <br><br>

-- `strict` Exit with error if the number of quantiles requested via `nquantiles()` is above the number of non-missing values.
+- `strict` Without `by()`, exit with error if the number of quantiles requested is above the number of non-missing values.
 In the case of xtile, this also restricts the number of quantiles to the number of observations in the data.
+  With `by()`, skip groups where this happens.
 Note that Stata limits `nquantiles()` with `xtile` because it creates a temporary variable with the quantiles.
 Hence from the point of view of gquantiles this is an artificial limitation.
 <br><br>

-- `minmax` Additionally store `r(min)` and `r(max)`.
+- `minmax` (Not with by.)
+Additionally store `r(min)` and `r(max)`.
 Percentiles (quantiles) are required to be strictly between 0 and 100.
 However, the min and max are relatively trivial to compute given the internals of the command, so the user can request them here.

 <br><br>

 - `replace` Replace targets, should they exist.